houseabsolute/ubi/README.md

     -p, --project <project>      The project you want to install, like houseabsolute/precious or https://github.com/houseabsolute/precious.
     -q, --quiet                  Suppresses most output
+        --self-upgrade           Use ubi to upgrade to the latest version of ubi.
+The --exe, --in, --project, --tag, and --url args will be ignored.
     -t, --tag <tag>              The tag to download.
 Defaults to the latest release.
     -u, --url <url>              The url of the file to download.
 This can be provided instead of a project or tag.
 This will not use the GitHub API, so you will never